datacarpentry/semester-biology/exercises/Strings-1-Python.md

 1. Post hoc ergo propter hoc
 2. What's up with scientists using all of this snooty latin?
-3. `atgcatgcatgcatgcatgcatgcatgcatgcatgcatgcatgcatgcatgcatgcatgc`.
-Do this using the \* operator to make 15 copies of `atgc`.
+3. `'atgcatgcatgcatgcatgcatgcatgcatgcatgcatgcatgcatgcatgcatgcatgc'`.
+Do this using the \* operator to make 15 copies of `'atgc'`.
 4. Darwin's "On the origin of species" is a seminal work in biology.